 In this post I will be discussing which pay per click metrics to track and how to calculate them manually.
 I will also be sharing a PPC ROI calculator for those who want their ROI calculated automatically after inputting data, as well as four essential PPC tracking programs.

 - If the average sale increases, so does ROI.
 If the average sale decreases, ROI decreases.
 Ideal situation: The average sale should increase.

 - When the cost per click increases, the spend on advertising does too, so the ROI decreases.
 Ideal situation: Cost per click should decrease.

-- When the conversion rate increases, you need to spend less on advertising to get a sale so that the ROI in turn goes up.
-Ideal situation: Conversion rate should increase.
+- When the conversion rate increases, you need to spend less on advertising to get a sale so that the ROI, in turn, goes up.
+Ideal situation: Conversion rates should increase.